Request For Proposal

 (1) A detailed justification for funds requested in each category is required

-(2) Any unconventional funding requests (for example, supplementation of NCCF funds with institutional funds) will require approval from the Foundation Board prior to submission of the Letter of Intent
+(2) Any unconventional funding requests (for example, supplementation of NCCF funds with institutional funds) will require approval from the Foundation Board prior to submission of the Letter of Intent.
+Please submit such requests at least 4 weeks in advance of the Letter of Intent to Mr. Gary Nice at email@example.com

-5) Addenda (use one page per institution, as many pages as needed)
+5) Addenda (use one page for each co-investigator, and as many pages as needed)

 a) Grant title